 The county supports policy P-H12 which encourages adequate facilities to be provided in housing developments for the storage of waste recycling bins.
+Drayton2020: Noted.
+This will be included in the updated Plan

 Housing sites 5 and 7 are relatively near a former landfill site at the golf course.
 The proposed development sites are no closer than existing houses in the village, but advice from the Environment Agency should be sought to confirm there are no issues with landfill gas in relation to the proposed housing sites if this has not been done already.